totalhack/zillion/README.md

 > *Note:* The ZILLION_CONFIG environment var can point to a yaml config file.
-The database used to store Zillion report specs can be configured by setting the ZILLION_DB_URL value in your Zillion config to a valid database connection string.
+The database used to store Zillion report specs can be configured by setting the DB_URL value in your Zillion config to a valid database connection string.
 By default a SQLite DB in /tmp is used.
 See this [sample config](https://github.com/totalhack/zillion/blob/master/examples/sample_config.yaml).
+Environment vars prefixed with ZILLION_ can override config settings (i.e. ZILLION_DB_URL will override DB_URL).

 **Example:** Unsupported Grain